 • Wifaq, formally, the Al Wifaq (Accord) National Islamic Society, is the largest and most prominent Shiite political society.
 It is considered a relatively moderate opposition faction and has participated in the formal national dialogues with the government and royal family since 2011.
-Wifag's leaders, including Secretary-General and Shiite cleric Shaykh Ali al-Salman, have been pressured by the regime.
+Wifaq's leaders, including Secretary-General and Shiite cleric Shaykh Ali al-Salman, have been pressured by the regime.
 Salman was slightly injured by security forces during a protest in June 2012 and he was arrested in late 2013 for "insulting authorities" and "incitement to religious hatred," respectively.
-He was arrested again in late December 2014, and has been incarcerated since.
-His deputy leader, Khalil al-Marzug, was arrested in September 2013, for "inciting terrorism" in an anti-government speech, but was acquitted in June 2014.
-Another of Wifaq's top figures, the 75year-old Shiite cleric Isa Qasim, is considered a hardliner who has opposed government proposals to settle the crisis.
+He was arrested again for similar alleged offenses in December 2014 and was convicted and sentenced in June 2015 to four years in prison.
+His deputy leader, Khalil al-Marzuq, was arrested in September 2013, for "inciting terrorism" in an anti-government speech, but was acquitted in June 2014.
+Another of Wifaq's top figures, the 75-year-old Shiite cleric Isa Qasim, is considered a hardliner who has opposed government proposals to settle the crisis.
 His home was raided by the regime in May 2013 and again in late November 2014.
-On July 20, 2014, the government filed suit that barred Wifaq from operating for a three month period, during which time it could correct alleged breaches of Bahrain's law on political societies.
-Wifag allies include the National Democratic Action Society, the National Democratic Assembly, the Democratic Progressive Tribune, and Al Ekhaa.
+On July 20, 2014, the government filed a suit that barred Wifaq from operating for a three-month period for alleged breaches of Bahrain's law on political societies.
+Wifaq allies include the National Democratic Action Society, the National Democratic Assembly, the Democratic Progressive Tribune, and Al Ekhaa.